Code-Institute-Submissions/Reliance-Coaches/README.md

 ### Existing Features
 ### Features Left to Implement
 + In the future the client would like for me to implement a section for customers to make payments
++ To Make the Contact form fully functional.
++ Add a Route Planner for Customers to plan there trip.
 ## Technologies Used
 + **Gitpod** - [Gitpod](https://www.gitpod.io/) was the only IDE i used throughout development.
 + **HTML** - This is the Markup language used to create the main structure of the website.